Thinking from an iPhone 6 user’s point of view, various storage options are available from 16GB to 128GB. But, is it

 Storing in Different Folders

 Sometimes, it’ll be difficult to tag each video you have.
 In such situations, you can create a bench of folders according to the category you want and drag and drop your video files into it.
 For example, create a new folder and put all the videos taken during your last vacation into it.
 It’ll be more convenient if you create additional folders based on yearly basis and move the rest of the folders into it.

 Wrapping it up…

 If you’ve a large collection of video files, it’s good to organize them in a proper way.
 Whether you’re a hobbyist or professional videographer, you can follow certain techniques to manage your video files.
 Renaming videos, adding suitable tags to them, classifying under different folders, etc. are some of the methods you can do in order to classify your video files.
-Repair corrupted video files if it is required.
+Repair corrupted video files if required with Remo's Video Repair Software.
 It’s also good to centralize video files from your different devices into a single platform.